jeffdgr8/kotbase/docs/blobs.md

     getAsset("avatar.jpg")?.use { source ->
       mDoc.setBlob("avatar", Blob("image/jpeg", source))
-      database.save(mDoc)
+      collection.save(mDoc)
     }

-    val doc = database.getDocument(mDoc.id)
+    val doc = collection.getDocument(mDoc.id)
     val bytes = doc?.getBlob("avatar")?.content
     ```

 1. Prepare a document to use for the example.
-2. Create the blob using the retrieved image and set `image/jpg` as the blob MIME type.
+2. Create the blob using the retrieved image and set `image/jpeg` as the blob MIME type.
 3. Add the blob to a document, using `avatar` as the property key.
 4. Saving the document generates a random access key for each blob stored in `digest` a SHA-1 encrypted property — see
    [Figure 1](#figure-1).